COP 3344-01 Introduction to Unix: Lecture 6

 - The shell script

-requires one argument.
-Add a few statements to the beginning of this script so that it outputs an error message and the correct usage tostderr
+myrm3requires one argument.
+Add a few statements to the beginning of this script so that it outputs an error message and the correct usage tostderr, if the user does not supply exactly one command line argument.- The shell script

-expects at least one argument.
-Add a few statements to the beginning of this script so that it outputs an error message and the correct usage tostderr
+backupexpects at least one argument.
+Add a few statements to the beginning of this script so that it outputs an error message and the correct usage tostderr, if the user does not supply exactly at least one command line argument.- Write a shell script called

 - None.